Usher (musician): Acting

 Usher made his television acting debut on the American sitcom Moesha in 1997 playing Jeremy Davis, the love interest and classmate of Moesha, played by Brandy Norwood.
 He has acted in feature films, debuting in 1998's The Faculty.
 In 1999, Usher appeared as a student disc jockey in the teen romantic comedy film She's All That.
-The same year he starred in his first leading role in the movie Light It Up with Rosario Dawson, Vanessa L. Williams and Forest Whitaker.
+The same year he starred in his first leading role in the movie Light It Up with Rosario Dawson, Vanessa L. Williams, and Forest Whitaker.
 The following year, he played in Gepetto and Texas Rangers.
 He starred in the 2002 Twilight Zone revival episode To Protect and Serve as a police officer.
 Usher continued to make appearances in various television shows, including the period drama American Dreams (2002) in the role of Marvin Gaye.
 He also appeared in Sabrina the Teenage Witch in Season 2, episode 6 playing the role of a love doctor.
 In 2005, he starred in the crime-comedy film In The Mix with Chazz Palminteri and Kevin Hart.
-He has acted on stage, making his debut on Broadway in 2006 in Chicago as lawyer Billy Flynn and joining the cast of the Off-Broadway play Fuerzabruta in 2012; the former performance was critiqued by theater critic Ben Brantley as unfitting for the character played stating "Usher was "cast so hard against type, you would think you would hear him cracking from the collision", despite commending his vocal and choreographic performance in the show.
+He has also acted on stage, making his debut on Broadway in 2006 in Chicago as lawyer Billy Flynn and joining the cast of the Off-Broadway play Fuerzabruta in 2012; the former performance was critiqued by theater critic Ben Brantley as unfitting for the character played stating "Usher was "cast so hard against type, you would think you would hear him cracking from the collision", despite commending his vocal and choreographic performance in the show.
 In 2013, he began filming his role as boxer Sugar Ray Leonard for the 2016 American biographical film Hands of Stone, which follows the life of Panamanian boxer Roberto Durán.
-In the film he stars alongside Édgar Ramírez, Robert De Niro, Ellen Barkin and Ana de Armas.
+In the film he stars alongside Édgar Ramírez, Robert De Niro, Ellen Barkin, and Ana de Armas.
 The film debuted at the Cannes Film Festival in Cannes, France on May 16, 2016, and was released in the United States on August 26, 2016.